Joshuarox100/VRC-Chunky-OSC/README.md

 After you've created your list of parameters in the inspector, you can give the configuration a name and save or update it.
 To add pre-existing presets, you can simply place the file for them within the presets folder.

 ## Contact & Support
-If you wish to contact me or are having issues, you can contact me on Discord using my tag (Joshuarox100#5024).
+If you wish to contact me or are having issues, you can leave a detailed description with reproduction steps on the [issues](https://github.com/Joshuarox100/VRC-Chunky-OSC/issues) page or contact me on Discord using my tag (Joshuarox100#5024).
 Note that you'll also need to be in the official VRChat server in order to send me messages.